TollyH/AssEmbly/Documentation/Language.md

 Because the sign bit was set in the original value, all new bits shifted into the most significant bit were set to `1` instead of `0`, keeping the sign of the result the same as the initial value.

 The behaviour of the carry flag is also altered when performing an arithmetic shift.
 Where `SHR` sets the carry flag if any `1` bit is shifted past the least significant bit and discarded, `SIGN_SHR` instead sets the carry flag if any bits **not equal to the sign bit** are discarded.
-This means that for initial values that are negative, any `0` bit being discarded will set the carry bit, and for initial values that are positive, any `1` bit being discarded will set the carry bit.
+This means that for negative initial values, any `0` bit being discarded will set the carry bit, and for positive initial values, any `1` bit being discarded will set the carry bit.

 Using an 8-bit number for demonstration, the behaviour of a **logical shift** (`SHR`) looks like this: